uva-bi-sdad/sdc.housing/README.md

 Housing-related data and metrics for the Social Data Commons
 ## The housing folder is organized as follows:
 ### 1. Operations and Planning
-These are data and measures that help the decison-makers to observe the current state of the housing stock and plan housing development.
+These are data and measures that help decison-makers to assess the current state of the housing stock and plan housing development and points of intervention.
 Example of topics include:
 - Rent Data
 - Vacant Addresses
 - Homelessness (incl. evictions)